boolsi/boolsi/README.md

 ### CSV
 By default, BoolSi additionally writes the output to CSV to allow for machine processing.
-The output consists of two CSV files: one containing simulation/attractor summaries, and another &mdash; simulations or attractors themselves.
+The output consists of two CSV files: one containing simulation/attractor summaries, and another &mdash; the simulations or attractors themselves.

-A summary of a simulation contains its length, flags representing whether individual nodes were fixed, and the number of perturbations for each node:
+The summary of a simulation contains its length, flags representing whether individual nodes were fixed, and the number of perturbations for each node:

 <!-- ./examples/output7_cambium1/simulation_summaries.csv -->